ahrumnoh/goldenpiggyReactDailyPlan/README.md

 ## Installation in VS code

-The user should clone the repository from GitHub and Use the schema.sql file in the db folder to create your database with MySQL shell commands

 > **⚠ .NPM SETUP.**

-> * $ npm init -y
 > * $ npm install
-> * $ npm install inquirer

-> * $ node seeds/index

 ## Usage in VS code
 * ✔$ npm run deveop
 * ✔$ npm start

-## 😎 in this project

-## 😊What Dependencies I used?

-## 😊What new technology I used?

-## 😊additional functions I set ?

 ## License